roc-lang/roc/www/content/tutorial.md

 This is also the type that would have been inferred for `table` if no annotation had been written.
 Roc's compiler can tell from the destructuring syntax `title ? ""` that `title` is an optional field, and that it has the type `Str`.
-These default values can reference other expressions in the record destructure; if you wanted, you could write `{ height, width, title ? "", description ?
-Str.concat "A table called " title }`.

 Destructuring is the only way to implement a record with optional fields.
 For example, if you write the expression `config.title` and `title` is an optional field, you'll get a compile error.